Sedbergh - discover more of the Yorkshire Dales with this free Sedbergh Treasure Map

 - Unusual stained-glass windows depicting nature scenes at St. Gregory’s Church

-- Shops, cafes and pubs along Finkle Street, Back Lane & Main Street
+- Shops, cafes and pubs along Finkle Street & Main Street

-- Weavers cottages and weavers’ gallery in Railton Yard
+- Former weavers' cottages and weavers’ gallery in Railton Yard

-- Brigflatts, one of the most famous & beautiful Quaker meeting houses
+- Brigflatts, one of the most famous and beautiful Quaker meeting houses

-- Cautley Spout, claimed as England’s highest waterfall
+- Cautley Spout, claimed as England’s highest cascading waterfall

-- the Temperance pub with no beer: Cross Keys Inn at Cautley
+- the Temperance pub with no beers or alcohol: The Cross Keys Inn